Andrew P. O'Rourke

-Andrew Patrick O'Rourke (October 26, 1933 – January 3, 2013) was a judge and politician from New York State.
+Andrew Patrick O'Rourke (October 26, 1933 – January 3, 2013) was an American judge and politician from New York State.
 A Republican, he served as the County Executive of Westchester County, New York from 1982 to 1997.

 He was the Republican candidate for Governor of New York in 1986.
 During the course of the campaign, he carried a prop—a cardboard cutout of then-incumbent Democratic Gov. Mario Cuomo, which he used to humorous effect.
 Nevertheless, Cuomo was re-elected.

 After stepping down as county executive, O'Rourke was appointed as a judge of the New York Court of Claims.

 Thereafter he was elected as a justice of the New York State Supreme Court and served concurrently as both a justice of the Court of Claims and a justice of the Supreme Court.
 Subsequently, O'Rourke was on the bench in the Putnam County Supreme Court.

 Early life and education

 Born in Plainfield, New Jersey, O'Rourke grew up in the Hell's Kitchen neighborhood of Manhattan in New York City.
 His mother was a member of the Sioux Nation and his father was a doctor who died when O'Rourke, the youngest of five children, was just under two years old.
 He graduated from Fordham University and Fordham University School of Law, and obtained a Master of Laws (LL.M.) at New York University School of Law in 1965.